 Another group of patients who often do poorly in other IVF clinics are those who have PCOD.
 Because many doctors are so worried about the danger of OHSS ( ovarian hyperstimulation) in these patients, they often end up superovulating these patients badly, and retrieve few poor quality eggs, compromising the pregnancy rate.
 In our fertility clinic, we prevent OHSS by carefully aspirating each and every follicle at the time of egg retrieval, and flushing it repeatedly with a double-lumen needle, until it collapses completely.
 By removing the follicular cells which are responsible for producing VEGF and causing OHSS, we have been able to prevent OHSS in PCOD patients very successfully in our fertiliy clinic by using this novel technique.

-In fact, our success rates are so high, that for some patients who have failed IVF cycles elsewhere, we can also offer a Guaranteed Pregnancy program !
 This is why changing the IVF clinic is often a great idea if you have failed multiple IVF cycles in a particular clinic.
 A fresh perspective can make all the difference.

 Successful embryo implantation depends upon the health of the embryo, and one of the reasons embryos may fail to implant is that they may be chromosomally abnormal (even though they look normal).
 Research has shown that the incidence of chromosomal abnormalities even in good looking embryos is as high as 50% !